sst/sst/packages/astro-sst/README.md

 # astro-sst

-This adapter allows Astro to deploy your SSR site to [AWS](https://aws.amazon.com/).
+This adapter allows Astro to deploy your SSR or static site to [AWS](https://aws.amazon.com/).

 ## Installation

-Add the AWS adapter to enable SSR in your Astro project with the following `astro add` command.
+Add the AWS adapter to enable SST in your Astro project with the following `astro add` command.
 This will install the adapter and make the appropriate changes to your `astro.config.mjs` file in one step.

 ```sh
 # Using NPM